Jannomag/Yaru-Colors/README.md

 6. Done

 **Removal with script:**
-1. Rund the uninstaller with `./uninstall.sh`
+1. Run the uninstaller with `./uninstall.sh`
 2. Follow the script
 3. Done